-7.1.
+9.1.
 Holidays

-Fellows should keep the same reporting working hours; have the same public holidays and entitlements to annual leave as the other staff at their training site.
-Fellows cannot take holidays during mandatory training activities such as the Introductory Course, modules, and during ESCAIDE.
+Fellows should keep the same reporting working hours, have the same public holidays and entitlements to annual leave as the other staff at their training site.
+However, fellows cannot take holidays during compulsory training activities such as the Introductory Course, modules, and during ESCAIDE.
 ECDC will not reimburse to their partners monetary payments for holidays that have not been taken by the fellows.

-The training site supervisors and EPIET/EUPHEM scientific coordinators ensure that the above rules are respected.
+The training site supervisors and scientific coordinators ensure that the above rules are respected.
 Leave requests should comply with the service needs of the training site and must be approved by the training site supervisor.

-7.2.
+9.2.
 Sickness

-In the event of sickness, fellows must notify the supervisor immediately and obtain and present a medical certificate according to the rules of the training site.
-In case of prolonged sickness, the Head of Fellowship Programme as well as the FFO must be informed, especially if the sick leave has implications which might prevent the fellow from participating in modules or any other mandatory fellowship activity.
+In the event of sickness, fellows must notify the supervisor immediately and present a medical certificate according to the rules of the training site.
+In case of prolonged sickness, the Head of Fellowship Programme as well as the FFO must be informed, especially if the sick leave has implications which might prevent the fellow from participating in modules or any other compulsory fellowship activity.